JackMcKechnie/maigret_streets/README.md

 </p>

 <p align="center">
 In order to keep up my written French after finishing university, I have been reading books in their original French language.
-After a few heavy and slow going reads about poverty and colonisation in the Magrheb and the rise and fall of council housing in Paris, I decided that it was time for something a bit lighter.
+After a few heavy and slow going reads about poverty and colonisation in the Maghreb and the rise and fall of council housing in Paris, I decided that it was time for something a bit lighter.
 Helped along by being gifted a copy of “Maigret et le Tueur” I decided to read some of Georges Simenon’s Maigret series.
 The novels follow Jules Maigret as he investigates a wide range of crimes, from simple thefts to complex murders, using his unique combination of intelligence, intuition, and understanding of human nature to solve cases and bring perpetrators to justice.